duereg/manager-readme-1/README.md

 - Be the best at what you do
 - Bring your whole self to work
 - Ask for help if you need one
-- Help your team mate
+- Help your teammate
-- Give precise status update about tasks
+- Give a precise status update about tasks in progress
 - Be better than me
 - Challenge me and Let me know if I can make your life easier.

+# How I can help you?

+I can:

+- Remove blockers
+- Give or Find context
+- Find right person to help you

+## I wish I had a crystal ball!

+I can not help you without getting to know you or you talking to me.

+Some team building sessions helped me in the past to know my team, their day to day challenges and motivations,

+sessions like:

+- Two truth and a lie
+- Market place of Skills
+- Journey Lines